History of the Adventist Pioneer Library

 In 2010 the Ellen G. White Estate developed a new web site containing the master collection of EGW writings for searching, and for downloading (eBooks, audio), including multiple languages.
 As part of APL’s business agreement with the Estate, the APL collection was also posted there for searching, in a section entitled “Adventist Pioneer Library.”
 This has also become the latest master collection of APL titles, where we can easily add new material, and correct errors found in the data conversion.

 APL has had exhibits at almost each national ASI convention since 1992.
 We have had booths in our earlier years at the medical alumni conventions at Loma Linda.
-And we also had exhibits at the General Conference Sessions at Utrecht Holland in 1995, Toronto Canada in 2000, St. Louis in 2005, and Atlanta in 2010.
+And we also had exhibits at the General Conference Sessions at Utrecht Holland in 1995, Toronto Canada in 2000, St. Louis in 2005, Atlanta in 2010, and San Antonio in 2015.
 Look under News to see a listing of any scheduled upcoming exhibits.

 APL On the Web

 We obtained our first permanent Internet e-mail address February 1996, and began publishing our web pages in April 1996, courtesy of Andrews University.
 September 1996 we put our web pages up on TAGnet’s servers.
 August 2001 we obtained the domain of www.APLib.org (this web site).
-September 2009 we took over www.EllenWhiteAudio.org and www.AdventAudio.orgfor audio books, and later e-books.
-As of December 2012, www.EllenWhiteAudio.org is not opperating under APL anymore.
+September 2009 we took over www.EllenWhiteAudio.org and www.AdventAudio.org for audio books, and later e-books.
+As of December 2012, www.EllenWhiteAudio.org is not operating under APL anymore.

 Merger With Light Bearers Ministry